- What is the UK event risk timeline with Brexit negotiations at crunch time?

 - We take a more hawkish view on the US-China trade dispute and this month will prove critical for this relationship and NAFTA negotiations

-European and global markets are most definitely back from the summer and the global slowdown, and more specifically the Eurozone impact, is on our radar with economic and political outlooks in Italy and a critical time with the Salzburg Summit taking place on from 19 September.
-Our FX Strategist, Jordan Rochester, speaks with our Italian Economist, Chiara Zangarelli, to look at the issues Italy is facing, the Salzburg Summit and thoughts on where the US-China trade relationship is heading.
+The global slowdown, and more specifically the Eurozone impact, is on our radar.
+Our FX Strategist, Jordan Rochester, speaks with our Italian Economist, Chiara Zangarelli, to look at the issues Italy is facing, the Brexit timeline and thoughts on where the US-China trade relationship is heading.

-While we think it is early days to call a recession for Italy, there is clear risk on growth, inflation is subdued and the fiscal deficit is driving market behaviours.
-In late September, Italy's Economic and Financial Document is due for submission and this could have an impact on Italy's credit rating.
+While we think it is early days to call a recession for Italy, there is clear risk on growth, inflation is subdued and the fiscal deficit is driving market behaviours - Italy's Economic and Financial Document could have an impact on Italy's credit rating.